News · Payroll & Finance

 As is usually the way at this time of year, there are some upcoming payroll changes that all employers need to be aware of.
 Most of the changes will be taken care of for you in PayHero – check out the details below.

 By 1 April 2019, all employers will need to have switched to payday filing.
 This means that employers need to file employee earnings and PAYE information with the IRD within two working days each time you pay your employees, rather than submitting an employer monthly schedule.

 This change has been introduced to help the IRD increase their certainty about employees’ tax obligations and entitlements.

 You can file online either directly from your payroll software, file upload in myIR, or on-screen in myIR.
-FlexiTime provides zero-touch payday filing and has done so since April 2018.
+Both FlexiTime and PayHero provide zero-touch payday filing, and FlexiTime has done so since April 2018.

 Minimum Wage Rates

 The Government has announced an increase of $1.20 to the current minimum wage – raising it to $17.70 per hour, as of Monday, 1 April 2019.